scottish-pl-institute/spls/ORGANISING.md

 What follows is a rough guide to organising SPLS.
 SPLS usually takes up half a day, starting with lunch at around noon, and ending with dinner and a pub social.

 ## The date
 You'll need to settle on a date.
-You can use scheduling tools to do this, but it's usually better to just pick one; SPLS happens frequently enough that missing one doesn't matter all too much.
+You can use scheduling tools to do this, but it's usually better to just pick one; SPLS happens frequently enough that missing one doesn't matter too much (the aim is to meet three times per year in February, June, and October, but we sometimes deviate from this schedule, e.g. due to pandemics or just poor planning).
 Make sure to avoid overlapping with other Scottish PL events and PL conferences.
 Ideally, also avoid the submission deadlines of major PL conferences.
 It's probably wise to keep at least ICFP, OOPSLA, PLDI, and POPL in mind.

 ## The website
 You'll need to update the [SPLS website][spls-website].
 If you're not already a member, you'll need to be added to the SPLS series organisation on GitHub; ask the organisers of the previous SPLS.